-On 18 June 2008, the stockholders approved and ratified the declaration of the 20% stock dividend or 89,997,063 common shares out of the unappropriated retained earnings which will come from an increase in authorized capital stock.
-Record date of the stock dividends was be fixed by the SEC on January 19, 2011.
+On 16 April 2008, The Board of Directors approved the declaration of 20% stock dividend.
+On June 18, 2008, the stockholders approved and ratified the declaration of the 20% stock dividend or 89,997,063 common shares out of the unappropriated retained earnings which came from an increase in authorized capital stock.
+Record date of the stock dividends was fixed by the SEC on January 19, 2011.
 On 28 July 2010, MJCI applied for the listing of stock dividends amounting to 89,997,063 common shares evidenced by its Application For Listing of Stocks dated 20 July 2010 submitted by the Corporation to the Exchange.
-On 03 February 2011, PSE APPROVED Application of MJCI to list additional 89,997,063 common shares with a par value of Php1.00 per share to cover 20% stock dividend declaration to stockholder of record.
-Lastly payment date is on 14 February 2011.
+On 03 February 2011, PSE APPROVED Application of MJCI to list additional 89,997,063 common shares with a par value of Php1.00 per share to cover

+20% stock dividend declaration to stockholder of record.
+Payment date was on 14 February 2011.